billzhonggz/UIC-Calendar/README.md

 # UIC-Calendar
 A simple demo Flask project for Software Development Workshop II, BNU-HKBU United International College.

+The course taught JSP and C# before, and change to Python since spring 2018.

 ## Features

 - Get current date from the server computer.